 What Beginner Weaving Supplies do you Need to Create your First Woven Wall Hanging?

-It may seem daunting to start out in the world of weaving, but once you know what supplies to use, you’ll be away and weaving like the best of them.
+It may seem daunting to start out in the world of weaving, but once you know what supplies to use, you’ll feel much more confident about getting started!

 Weaving is one of those crafts where the supplies really do matter!
 And there are lots of products out there on the market that aren't that great to use.
 Plus, there are lots of different types of looms to choose from (confusing)!